MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/performance-profiler-overview.md

     To get the most accurate results, you should start and stop the recording of the slow process as close to you experience the performance issues.
 4. When ready, press the **Start** button in the **Performance Profiler** page, and then perform the process that you want to record.
 When you're done, press the **Stop** button.
   The profiler has now recorded the process and displays the results under **Active Apps**, where you can aggregate by **App Name** or **App Publisher**.
 5. Toggle the **Show technical information** button to show time spent and the call tree.
-To drill down into this data, see [Viewing technical information](performance-profiler-overview.md#viewing-technical-information).
+To drill down into this data, see [Analyzing high-level results](performance-profiler-overview.md#analyzing-high-level-results).

-## Analyzing the results
+## Analyzing high-level results

 After you record a snapshot you'll get two types of insights: